HamzaYousuf7/assembly-language-course/README.md

 ## About this repo

-I Have create this repo to help students understant assembly language.
+I Have create this repo to help students understan assembly language.
 Here I'm going to post all the task along with their answer

 ## How this work